Marley Love: Storylines

 Marley was born into the wealthy Love family and led a privileged life.
 Despite her upbringing, Marley was kind, modest, and shy.
 Neither did Marley know she had an identical twin sister Vicky Hudson and their biological parents were teenage sweethearts Michael Hudson and Donna Love.
 Vicky was placed for adoption while Marley grew up believing Donna's parents, Reginald and Elizabeth, were her parents and Donna was her sister.
 When she was very young, Elizabeth died and Reginald faked his death, leaving her to be raised by her "older siblings."

-Peter Love was the first Love family member to arrive in Bay City.
-He was later joined by sisters Donna and Nicole.
-Marley joined them later on, returning from boarding school in Switzerland.
-She later finished her education at Bay City High School.
+Peter Love was the first family member, introduced working for Cory Publishing in Bay City.
+His snobbish older sister Donna interfered in his love life.
+Marley arrived from boarding school in Switzerland to finish her education at Bay City High School.
 Marley got the shock of her life when a girl named Vicky Carson, who looked exactly like her, blew into town.
 The truth then came out that Donna was their mother and had no idea that she had given birth to twins.
-It turned out Reginald had stolen Vicky and placed her for adoption.
-Vicky had come to town with her boyfriend, Jake McKinnon, and Foster mother Bridget Connell, to take her half of Marley's trust fund.
+It turned out Reginald placed Vicky for adoption without Donna's knowledge.
+Vicky had come to town with her lover, Jake McKinnon, and foster mother Bridget Connell, to take her half of Marley's trust fund.
 Jake got close to his cousin Ben's girlfriend Marley in order to film her so Vicky could study the videos and impersonate her twin.
 Marley innocently fell in love with Jake and he with her, despite Vicky's jealousy.

-Marley was diagnosed with leukemia and needed a bone marrow transplant, so Vicky donated hers to her ailing sister.
-After Vicky's recovery, the twins developed a strong bond, though there was always some tension beneath the surface.
+Marley was diagnosed with haemosynthosis and needed a bone marrow transplant, so Vicky revealed herself in order to donate to her ailing sister.
+After Marley’s recovery, the twins developed a strong bond, though there was always some tension beneath the surface.
 Marley and Vicky met their biological father Michael and they became very close, with both Marley and Vicky taking his name.
 Marley and Jake married and left town.

 Marley returned to town after she found out Jake was cheating on her.
-Jake had been hoping to reconcile, but him and Marley could not work things out.
-Jake and Vicky impulsively slept together one night.
+Jake had been hoping to reconcile, but he and Marley could not work things out.
 Vicky became pregnant and claimed the baby belonged to Jamie Frame (Laurence Lau).
 Jamie and Vicky married, while Marley and Jake managed to reunite.
 Marley was thrilled to become an aunt when Vicky's son Steven was born.
-Everybody's happiness was short-lived when Jamie found out the truth about Jake and Vicky's one-night-stand.
+Everybody's happiness was short-lived when Jake realized that he could actually be Steven's father due to a one-night stand with Vicky.
 Jake and Marley formed a united front and decided to fight for full custody of Steven.
 When a DNA test proved Jamie was in fact Steven's father, Marley and Jake were devastated.
 The damage done to their marriage was irreparable and Jake and Marley divorced.
 Afterwards, Marley left town to travel around Europe.